sathvikramakrishnan/coin-flip-smartcontract/README.md

 ## How it works
 This program uses chainlink vrf v2.5 to generate random number that is than mapped to heads and tails.

 Chainlink Automation with custom logic is used to start the game and transfer the owner's funds into the contract as soon as a player enters.
-This

 ## Documentation